 You can easily deploy Vlocity items alongside metadata in the same deployment.
 Just include the relevant types in Gearset’s comparison filter and select all the changes you need from the comparison page.
 On the Deployment summary page, you’ll see separate tabs for metadata items and Vlocity items for you to review everything that’s going to be deployed.

 Gearset will deploy your metadata first, then the Vlocity items.
 When you view your deployment history in Gearset, you may see some deployments that have the status Partial.
 This means the metadata was successfully deployed but not the Vlocity items.

 Adding Vlocity items to your Salesforce DevOps process

 As well as deploying Vlocity DataPacks manually, you can also use Gearset to include Vlocity deployments within an automated DevOps workflow.
-When setting up or editing a CI job in Gearset, use the filter to include the Vlocity types you want to deploy automatically, as shown below.

 Try deploying your Vlocity DataPacks!